wert-io/widget-initializer/README.md

 ```
 </td>
 <td>
-An event raised by module when it's time to close it (by flow logic).
-The module won't close itself, it only raises an event.
+An event raised by module when user closed a widget.
 </td>
     </tr>
     <tr>